Mampostial

 Mampostial, also referred to as Marrallo, is a shredded coconut, toasted sesame seed, molasses, cinnamon, sweetened with either honey or brown cane sugar candy in Puerto Rican cuisine cooked over medium heat and prepared into a dessert.
 It can also have additional vanilla, nuts, or fruit such as pineapple, orange, mango, or guava.
-Mampostial can also be used as a empanada or pie filling and backed.
+Mampostial can also be used as a empanada or pie filling and baked.